 Scott City Municipal Court

 The Municipal Court for the City of Scott City is a division of the Circuit Court of Scott City County, 33rd Judicial Circuit.
 Cases in Municipal Court involve alleged violations of municipal ordinances.
 Court is in session first and fourth Thursday and Third Wednesday in the Courtroom.
 The Traffic Violations Bureau located in the Municipal Court Office at 215 Chester Avenue.
 The hours are Monday through Friday 8:00 a.m. to 4:30 p.m.
 Many citations can be paid at the violations bureau, through the mail or online at https://magic.collectorsolutions.com/magic-ui/payments/mo-scott-city/38.
 All Court filings are to be submitted through one of the following acceptable methods: Law Source Live, Fax to 573-264-0081, Mail to 618 Main Street, Scott City, MO 63703.
 Attorneys and court officials shall wear appropriate professional attire while in attendance upon the Court.
 Shorts are not allowed to be worn in the courtroom.
 Attorneys shall advise their clients and witnesses of the formalities of the court, including attire, befitting a court appearance and seek their full cooperation thereby avoiding embarrassment to the court and public as well.

 The Courtroom is located at 618 Main Street, Scott City, Missouri 63780.
 We can be contacted by phone at (573) 264-2006 or (573) 264-2157 ext.
 4. Certain citations require a court appearance.
-(ALL: DWS, DWR, DRUG CHARGES, MINOR IN POSSESSION, ASSAULT, PROPERTY DAMAGE, STEALING, SPEEDING 20 & OVER, STOPPING ON RAILROAD TRACKS, DRIVING WITHOUT A DRIVERS LICENSE, MOTOR VEHICLE ACCIDENT AND ALL DRUG POSSESSION CHARGES AND ALL NUSIANCE TICKETS)
+(ALL: DWS, DWR, DRUG CHARGES, MINOR IN POSSESSION, ASSAULT, PROPERTY DAMAGE, STEALING, SPEEDING 20 & OVER, STOPPING ON RAILROAD TRACKS, DRIVING WITHOUT A DRIVERS LICENSE, MOTOR VEHICLE ACCIDENT, ALL DRUG POSSESSION CHARGES, NO INSURANCE TICKETS, AND ALL NUSIANCE TICKETS)

 - The City Prosecutor files all cases heard in Municipal Court.